Distributed iterated elimination of strictly dominated strategies: Iterated strategy elimination

-In this example, the outcome with respect to the given interaction structure coincides with the outcome of the customary IESDS on the fully specified game matrix.
-We should emphasize that this is not the case in general, and the purpose of this example is simply to illustrate how the operators work. \Cref{ex:h-influences-outcome} later on shows in a different setting how the interaction structure can influence the outcome.
+In this example, the outcome with respect to the given interaction structure coincides with the outcome of the customary IESDS applied to the initial game.
+However, this is not the case in general, and the purpose of this example is simply to illustrate how the operators work. \Cref{ex:h-influences-outcome} later on shows in a different setting how the interaction structure can affect the outcome.